American Quakers Face the Civil War

 From ANSWERS TO THE QUERIES

-Our testimony against a hireling ministry, oaths, clandestine trade, prize goods, and lotteries, appears to be generally maintained.
-But many of our members have deviated from our precious testimony in relation to military services.
-Some cases of infringement thereof, are under care.
+Our testimony against a hireling ministry, oaths, military services, clandestine trade, prize goods and lotteries, appears to be generally maintained.
+Though three reports mention deviations, respecting military services, to some cases of which care has been extended.